McQdev/ooberweather/README.md

 oober-forecast: There's actually a lot you can do here, by tweaking the meteogram URL within the command.
 Here's how it breaks down, as far as I've reverse-engineered, since there's no public documentation of this:

         lat, lon, wfo, and zcode are all local forecast station location info.
         gset:   ?
         gdiff:  ?
         unit:   Imperial (0) or Metric (1)
         tinfo:  Date legends on the x-axis.
 Only accurate at "CY6" so leave as-is
         ahour:  How many hours ahead of current time to begin metogram.
 Leave at 0 to begin at current time.
         pcmd:   93-digit binary number that specifies which data to plot.
 Each digit is a binary on/of key for that datum.
 In order, they are:
-        1. Temperature
+                1 - Temperature
-        2. Dewpoint
+                1 - Dewpoint
                 3 -  Heat Index
                 4 -  Wind Chill
                 5 -  Sustained Wind Speed and Gusts (with directional barbs) 6 -  Sky Cover
                 7 -  Precipitation Potential
                 8 -  Relative Humidity
                 9 -  Rain Likelihood
                 10 - Thunder Likelihood
                 11 - Snow Likelihood
                 12 - Freezing Rain Likelihood
                 13 - Sleet Likelihood
                 14 - Freezing Spray Likelihood
                 15 - Fog Likelihood
                 16 - Ceiling Height
                 17 - Visibility
                 18 - Significant Wave Height
                 19 - Wave Period
                 20 - ?
                 21 - Mxing Height
                 22 - Haines Index
                 23 - Lighting Activity Level
                 24 - Transport Wind speed (with directional barbs) 25 - 20-foot Wind Speed (with directional barbs)
                 26 - Ventilation Rate
                 27 - Swell Height
                 28 - Swell Period
                 29 - Swell 2 Height
                 30 - Swell 2 Period
                 31 - Wind Wave Height
                 32 - Dispersion Index
                 33 - Pressure
                 34 - 15mph Wind Likelihood
                 35 - 25mph Wind Likelihood
                 36 - 35mph Wind Likelihood
                 37 - 45mph Wind Likelihood
                 38 - 20mph Gust Likelihood
                 39 - 30mph Gust Likelihood
                 40 - 40mph Gust Likelihood
                 41 - 50mph Gust Likelihood
                 42 - 60mph Gust Likelihood
                 43 - 6 hour Quantitative Precipitation Forecast (0.10)
                 44 - 6 hour Quantitative Precipitation Forecast (0.25)
                 45 - 6 hour Quantitative Precipitation Forecast (0.50)
                 46 - 6 hour Quantitative Precipitation Forecast (1.00)
                 47 - 6 hour Quantitative Precipitation Forecast (2.00)
                 48 - 0.1 inch 6 hour Snowfall Likelihood
                 49 - 1 inch 6 hour Snowfall Likelihood
                 50 - 3 inch 6 hour Snowfall Likelihood
                 51 - 6 inch 6 hour Snowfall Likelihood
                 52 - 12 inch 6 hour Snowfall Likelihood
                 53 - Grassland Fire Danger Index
                 54 - Thunder Potential
                 55 - Davis Stability Index
                 56 - Atmospheric Dispersion Index
-        57 - Low Visibility Occurrence Risk Index
-        58 - Turner Stability Index
+                57 - Low Visibility Occurrence Risk Index 58 - Turner Stability Index
                 59 - Red Flag Threat Index
                 60 through 93 - ? (honestly I checked the first 3 or 4 and the last 3 or 4 and they were all invalid images)

                 It appears safe to leave off all trailing zeroes after the last 1 desired key, so don't feel like you have to use them all.
                 The default set in this package includes Temperature, Windspeed, Gusts, Precipitation Potential, Rain Likelihood, and Thunder Likelihood.

         lg:     Languge.
 Unknown codebook, but "en" is english and "sp" works for spanish.
         indu:   Windspeed units for surface winds, transport winds, and 20-foot winds.
 0 is mph, 1 is knots, keys are separated by a bang (!).
         dd:     Dashes and Dots.
 0 plots solid lines with small dots, 1 plots solid/dashed lines and differentiated, large dots.
         bw:     Color (0) or Black & White (1)
         hrspan: Hours to plot (up to 48)
         pqpfhr: ?
         psnwhr: ?

 By default, the image processing takes a black and white version, negates it, and strips away any gridlines and shading.
 But this is togglable by adjusting the convert command.
 Here's how it currently works:

--negate:        Creates a white-on-black version of the source image
+        negate:        Creates a white-on-black version of the source image
--fuzz:          Creates a margin for color replacement (change this to 5 if you want gridlines)
+        fuzz:          Creates a margin for color replacement (change this to 5 if you want gridlines)
--fill:          Defines the replacement color for the next value
+        fill:          Defines the replacement color for the next value
--opaque:        Chooses the opaque color to replace, in this case #262626.
+        opaque:        Chooses the opaque color to replace, in this case #262626.
--transparent:   Makes the background color (in this case black) transparent
+        transparent:   Makes the background color (in this case black) transparent
--shave:         Remove the outside border by contracting the image by 1 pixel on all sides.
+        shave:         Remove the outside border by contracting the image by 1 pixel on all sides.

+oober-radar: The URL in the command for both the map and the radar data itself has a number of adjustable features:

+        radius:                 Distance from the map center (miles)
+        noclutter:              Reduce radar noise (1) or show raw feed (0)
+        smooth:                 Smooth radar data (1) or show raw shapes (0) reproj.automerc:
+        width and height:
+        num:
+        delay:
+        newmaps:
+        type: